smintio/Portals-Components-SDK/Examples/Frontend/README.md

 3. Check out the `portals-components` directory to find the implementation of our shared component library
 4. Please do not forget to pull this repository regularily, as we constantly update our codebase

-If you have any questions about the code, on how to build those components, or whatever else, please do not hesitate get in touch at [support@smint.io](mailto:support@smint.io)!
+If you have any questions about the code, on how to build those components, or whatever else, please do not hesitate to get in touch at [support@smint.io](mailto:support@smint.io)!

 ### The example frontend component